EQIP Organic Initiative

 The Environmental Quality Incentives Program (EQIP) was reauthorized in the Farm Security and Rural Investment Act of 2002 (Farm Bill) to provide a voluntary conservation program for farmers and ranchers that promotes agricultural production and environmental quality as compatible national goals.
 EQIP offers financial and technical help to assist eligible participants install or implement structural and management practices on eligible agricultural land.

-In addition, the 2008 Farm Bill included provisions for the use of EQIP to provide opportunities for organic producers to address natural resource concerns related to organic production as well as requirements related to adherence to the National Organic Program (NOP) requirements and new program payment limitations.
+In addition, the 2008 and 2014 Farm Bilsl included provisions for the use of EQIP to provide opportunities for organic producers to address natural resource concerns related to organic production as well as requirements related to adherence to the National Organic Program (NOP) requirements and new program payment limitations.

 This assistance helps producers plan and implement conservation practices to allow their organic operations to be environmentally sustainable.
 Some highlights of the organic provisions in the 2008 Farm Bill and associated regulatory changes include: